-· Shown with the radius end.
+· Shown wirth radius ends.

 ENGINEERED FOR STORES WITH AMBIENT CONDITIONS NOT TO EXCEED 75° AND 55% RELATIVE HUMIDITY.
 DUE TO ENGINEERING IMPROVEMENTS SPECIFICATIONS MAY CHANGE WITHOUT NOTICE.
 ALL MEASUREMENTS ARE TAKEN PER ASHRAE-72-2005 SPECIFICATIONS.
 HILLPHOENIX REFRIGERATED DISPLAY CASES FOR SALE IN THE UNITED STATES MEET OR EXCEED DEPARTMENT OF ENERGY 2017 REQUIREMENTS.
 NUMBERS ARE BASED ON STANDARD CASE SIZES.
 CONSULT ENGINEERING.